carbon-language/carbon-lang/llvm/docs/LangRef.rst

     The idea behind this convention is to support calls to runtime functions that have a hot path and a cold path.
-The hot path is usually a small piece of code that doesn't many registers.
+The hot path is usually a small piece of code that doesn't use many registers.
 The cold path might need to call out to another function and therefore only needs to preserve the caller-saved registers, which haven't already been saved by the caller.
 The `PreserveMost` calling convention is very similar to the `cold` calling